 You can, if you wish, pay up to 100% of your UK taxable earnings in any tax year into any number of concurrent pension arrangements of your choice (or, if greater, £3,600 to a “tax relief at source” arrangement, such as a personal pension or stakeholder pension scheme) and receive tax relief on the contributions.

 The lifetime allowance is the total capital value of all your pension arrangements which you can build up without paying extra tax.
-If the value of your benefits when you draw them (not including any state retirement pension, state pension credit or any spouse’s, civil partner’s, eligible cohabiting partner’s or dependant’s pension you may be entitled to) exceeds your lifetime allowance a tax charge will be made against the excess.
-The lifetime allowance for 2017/18 is £1 million (unless you have a protected higher lifetime allowance – see the section on Tax Controls and Your LGPS Benefits).
+If the value of your benefits when you take them (not including any state retirement pension, state pension credit or any spouse’s, civil partner’s, eligible cohabiting partner’s or dependant’s pension you may be entitled to) exceeds your lifetime allowance a tax charge will be made against the excess.
+The lifetime allowance for 2018/19 is £1,030,000 (unless you have a protected higher lifetime allowance – see the section on Tax Controls and Your LGPS Benefits).

 The annual allowance is the amount your pension savings can increase by in any one year without paying extra tax.
 Up until 2014/15 the pension saving year in the LGPS ran from 1 April to 31 March.
 From 6 April 2016, the pension saving year for all pension schemes will be aligned with the tax year – 6 April to 5 April.
 Special transitional arrangements applied for 2015/16.
-The annual allowance for 2017/18 is £40,000, unless you are a high earner who is subject to the tapered annual allowance in which case it may be lower – see the section on Tax Controls and Your LGPS Benefits.
+The annual allowance for 2018/19 is £40,000, unless you are a high earner who is subject to the tapered annual allowance in which case it may be lower – see the section on Tax Controls and Your LGPS Benefits.